lukebradaric/frostbolt-discordjs/README.md

 ]
 ```

-# 3 Create a folder called "sounds" and include all sound files there
+# 3 Create a folder called "sounds" and add files there